 A sedar meal is basically a remake of the meal Jesus likely had with his disciples at the Last Supper.
 Each food item has a special meaning.

-Don’t be scared off by the heavy presence of wine at the meal.
+Don’t be scared off by the heavy presence of wine at the meal if your family doesn’t drink alcohol.
 You can substitute grape juice and get the same idea.

 I like this sedar meal because it’s a super simple version planned for a Sunday School class.
 There’s no reason you can’t do this at home.